Jefferson Davis: Early education

-In 1810, the Davis family moved to Bayou Teche, Louisiana.
-Less than a year later, they moved to a farm near Woodville, Mississippi, where Samuel cultivated cotton, acquired twelve slaves, and built a house that Jane called Rosemont.
+In 1811, the Davis family moved to the vicinity of Bayou Teche, in Attakapas County, Orleans Territory, now St. Mary Parish, Louisiana.
+Less than a year later, they moved to a farm near Woodville, in Wilkinson County, Mississippi Territory, where Samuel cultivated cotton, acquired twelve slaves, and built a house that Jane called Rosemont.
 During the War of 1812, three of Davis's brothers served in the military.
-When Davis was around five, he received a rudimentary education at a small schoolhouse near Woodville.
-When he was about eight, his father sent him with Major Thomas Hinds and his relatives to attend Saint Thomas College, a Catholic preparatory school run by Dominicans near Springfield, Kentucky.
-In 1818, Davis returned to Mississippi, where he briefly studied at Jefferson College in Washington.
-He then attended the Wilkinson County Academy near Woodville for five years.
-In 1823, Davis attended Transylvania University in Lexington.
+When Davis was around five, he began attending a rudimentary schoolhouse near Woodville.
+When he was about eight, his father sent him and his relatives to attend Saint Thomas College, a Catholic preparatory school run by Dominicans near Springfield, Kentucky.
+They were escorted on their journey northeast on the Natchez Trace by planter and Mississippi militia officer Thomas Hinds.
+In 1818, Davis returned to Mississippi, where as a 10-year-old he briefly studied at Jefferson College in Washington.
+He then attended the Wilkinson Academy near Woodville for five years.
+In 1823, Davis attended Transylvania University in Lexington, Kentucky.
 While he was still in college in 1824, he learned that his father Samuel had died.
 Before his death, Samuel had fallen into debt and sold Rosemont and most of his slaves to his eldest son Joseph Emory Davis, who already owned a large estate in Davis Bend, Mississippi, about 15 mi south of Vicksburg, Mississippi.
-Joseph, who was 23 years older than Davis, informally became his surrogate father.
+Joseph, who was 23 years older than Jefferson, informally became his surrogate father.